Best Business Hosting Provider 2020

 “Wait, what the heck is this?
 I’m not a programmer!”

 You don’t have to be a programmer for software to be important.
-By software we mean software installed on your server by your hosting company.
-Software determines what kind of website you can have.
+By software, we mean software installed on your server by your hosting company.
+The software determines what kind of website you can have.
 It also has a surprising effect on the speed of your website.